Nowhere (1997 film)

-Nowhere is a 1997 black comedy drama film written and directed by Gregg Araki.
+Nowhere is a 1997 surrealist drama film written and directed by Gregg Araki.
 Described by Araki as "Beverly Hills, 90210 on acid", the film follows a day in the lives of a group of Los Angeles college students and the strange lives that they lead.
 It stars an ensemble cast led by James Duval and Rachel True.

 The film is Araki's sixth overall and third entry in his Teenage Apocalypse film trilogy, preceded by Totally F***ed Up (1993) and The Doom Generation (1995).
 Like the other films in the trilogy, it contains scenes of graphic violence and sexuality.
 The film notably includes several cast members on the verge of stardom, including Ryan Phillippe, Mena Suvari, Kathleen Robertson, and Denise Richards.

 Initial reception was mixed, though in subsequent years it has garnered a cult status and its reputation among critics has grown.